-Anxiety levels decreased by approximately 20% and depression decreased by about 10%, according to the article published recently in Genetics in Medicine
+Anxiety levels decreased by approximately 20% and depression decreased by about 10%, according to the article published recently in Genetics in Medicine, a Nature journal.

 The meta-analysis, which examined the psychological assessments of about 1,300 people across seven Clinical Sequencing Exploratory Research Consortium studies, also found an overall trend for a decrease in participants’ anxiety and low levels of test-related distress and perceptions of uncertainty in some populations, and a wide range of positive responses.

 There are various reasons why anxiety and depression decreased after people received test results, Gray said.

 “People tend to be very resilient and assimilate the information quickly after receiving test results,” she said.
 “Further, often there are steps patients can take to deal with genetic risk.
 For example, when people find out that they are at risk for a disease, such as colon cancer, they can take steps to help prevent it, such as having a colon cancer screening.
 Similarly, in the rare case that people find out that they are at high risk of sudden death from a cardiac genetic defect, they can get an implantable defibrillator to help ensure that they don’t suffer a fatal cardiac event.”

 Test-related uncertainty and distress were lower among healthy adults, intermediate among adults with known disease and greatest among children with known disease.